Starmer ‘shares public’s anger’ as prisoners pictured leaving prison early

 The review aims to explore tougher punishments outside prison while making sure there is space to incarcerate the most dangerous offenders.

-“We have to expand the use of punishment outside prison, and I’m very clear that that has to maintain the confidence of the public,” Ms Mahmood told BBC Radio 4’s Today.
+“We have to expand the use of punishment outside prison, and I’m very clear that that has to maintain the confidence of the public,” she earlier told BBC Radio 4’s Today.

 “People still have to know that you are being punished for breaking the laws of our land, even if you’re not serving time in custody.